 She let out another terrified squeak.
 "W-Wait, isn't that one of the Oración Seis?"

-It was the same one who had triumphed over Lyon and Sherry during the previous fight, Hoteye, if she remembered correctly, and here he was, getting dumped onto the ground next to his shrivelled-up guild mate.
+It was the same one who had triumphed over Lyon and Sherry during the previous fight, Hoteye, if she remembered correctly.
+Here he was, getting dumped onto the ground next to his shrivelled-up guildmate.

 Naruto gave her a strange look.
-"Yeah," he said, oh so casually—like it was a common occurence to him.
+"Yeah," he said, oh so casually, like it was a common occurrence to him.

-The teen in question didn't even look winded or worse-for-wear, the only blip she noticed was that the trimmings of his poncho was slightly muddy.
+The man in question didn't even look winded or worse-for-wear, the only blip she noticed was that the trimmings of his poncho was muddy.
 She may have overestimated his handicap when Naruto fought against Gajeel, but this was on a whole other level.

 What kind of monster was he?

 He gave her a faint smile before running over to his teammates.
 "Wendy!
-Charle!"
+Carla!"

-There was an odd quality to Charle's voice Lucy couldn't quite place when the small cat shouted his name back:
+There was an odd quality to Carla's voice Lucy couldn't quite place when the small cat shouted his name back:

-Much like Happy, her white wings materialised on her back and she took to the air, flying towards the blond.
-Naruto made the motion to embrace her, but Charle bypassed his arms and dove straight through his stomach, making him double over and tumble to the ground on his butt.
+Much like Happy, her white wings materialised on her back and she took to the air, flying towards him.
+Naruto made the motion to embrace her, but Carla bypassed his arms and dove straight through his stomach, making him double over and tumble to the ground.